tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_unit_types.md

   default: 4
   description: Number of doors in vehicle.
 ```
-### Logical Data Unit Types
+### Logical Data Units

-VSS supports `percent` as data unit type, typically with 0 to 100% as the allowed range.
+VSS supports `percent` as data unit, typically with 0 to 100% as the allowed range.
 In some cases, the definition on how to calculate the signal value is obvious, like for `Vehicle.Powertrain.FuelSystem.Level`
 below.
 It is likely that all VSS users will calculate fuel level in the same way, i.e. the meaning of a fuel level of 50%
 is well agreed, the liters of fuel in the tank is exactly 50% of nominal capacity.